sree2798/SQL/README.md

 April 15th - after a rough week (literally went broke and stopped having sleep and food on time),

 I gathered myself together and did couple pf leetcode problems on self join.

+April 18th - back to the track and did 5 leetcode problems. learnt coalesce() function and how it replaces "null" with zeros